Moodle Learning Management System (LMS)

 An LMS such as Moodle is generally designed to: 1) provide a professor with tools to enhance teaching and learning, 2) facilitate class communications, and 3) help a professor more efficiently manage their time and effort.
 Your use of the LMS can be mundane -- make materials and messages available to students on line -- or complex -- interact with students outside class and conduct graded assessments.

 Academic Technologies offers occasional workshops to assist faculty with integrating technology and teaching.
 We can offer customized workshops or other sessions for you and your colleagues.
-Our current workshops are detailed here
+Check details about current workshops

 Teaching & Technology Micro Grants